koomai/bulletproof-email/README.md

 * CSS inliner
 * Images and HTML Minifier
 * Gulp build tool and BrowserSync for live reloading
+* Send test emails via [Nodemailer](https://github.com/andris9/nodemailer)
-* Gulp tasks for efficient workflow
+* Gulp tasks for an efficient workflow

 Bulletproof Email utilises [Zurb Ink](http://zurb.com/ink/templates.php) for its starter templates – however, this is not a requirement.